henhalpertt/Wheat-Object-Detection/README.md

  Training and Deployment made using SageMaker.
 Please read Files section below for more information.

  ## Goal

- Detecting wheat heads in images and evaluating the performance of the model.
+ Attempting to predict bounding boxes around each wheat head in images.

  ![Alt text](targets-sample.png?raw=true "Title")

 ## Requirements to run Notebook: